min2ha/ukwa-site/content/target/58701/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Hansard: 7 November 2017: Exiting the EU: Sectoral Analysis

 Debate on the issue of the Government providing the Select Committee on Exiting the European Union with impact assessments arising from sectoral analyses carried out by Ministers.